 During our first decade, IA&A established our Cultural Exchange Programs and was licensed by the US Department of State to provide visa guidance and sponsorship for foreign visitors’ training and internships in US cultural institutions.

-With a grant from the DCCAH, IA&A opened Hillyer Art Space in 2006 as our primary Washington initiative.
+With a grant from the DCCAH, IA&A opened IA&A at Hillyer in 2006 as our primary Washington initiative.
 It has become a vital exhibition and program space, serving the public with engaging programming and accessible contemporary arts.

 In 2014 and 2015, IA&A purchased and renovated our building, ensuring that we will operate permanently in DC.

 Now entering its third decade, IA&A manages over 30 traveling exhibitions each year, with 15 to 20 exhibitions on view at any time in museums around the world.
-IA&A produces another 30 exhibitions and a multitude of programs in its Hillyer Art Space in Washington, DC; sponsors over 100 J-1 visitors in cultural institutions across the United States; and operates a Design Studio for its own graphic art needs, as well as those of other institutions.
+IA&A produces another 30 exhibitions and a multitude of programs in IA&A at Hillyer in Washington, DC; sponsors over 100 J-1 visitors in cultural institutions across the United States; and operates a Design Studio for its own graphic art needs, as well as those of other institutions.